informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Immunofluorescence-Images.md

 * Make sure you are logged in.

-* From the navigation bar, click _Search > Gene Expression Data > Immunofluorescence Images and Video_.
+* From the navigation bar, click _Data > Gene Expression Data > Immunofluorescence Images and Video_.

 * In the faceting sidebar on the left, scroll to **Curation Status** and choose _PI Review_.
 Note: Keep in mind that the data submitter may have forgotten to set the Curation Status field, in which case the status would still be _In Preparation_.